Numeric Data Type

 01 WS-VAR PIC 9(03) VALUE 123.

 • ws-variable - specifies the variable name.
-From example, it is WS-VAR.
+From the above example, it is WS-VAR.

 • var-length - specifies the number of digits in the value.
 The maximum length is 18 digits.
-From example, it is 03.
+From the above example, it is 03.

 • input-string - specifies the string assigned to the variable during the declaration.
-From example, it is 123.
+From the above example, it is 123.

 Rules -

-• The numeric data type maximum length is 18 digits in the PICTURE clause (9(18)) using the default compiler option ARITH(COMPAT).
+• The maximum length of the numeric data type is 18 digits in the PICTURE clause (9(18)) using the default compiler option ARITH(COMPAT).
 If using ARITH(EXTEND), up to 31 digits can be coded in the PICTURE clause.

-• Numeric data type can code with a combination of other data types P(actual decimal point), S(sign), and V(virtual decimal point).
+• It can code with other data types, such as P(actual decimal point), S(sign), and V(virtual decimal point).

-• All USAGE clauses are applicable for numeric data type.
+• All USAGE clauses are applicable for numeric data types.
 The variable length is calculated based on the USAGE clause used during the declaration.

 • If no USAGE clause is coded, DISPLAY computation is applied to the declaration. i.e., i.e., 1 character = 1 byte.